Giza East Field

 The East Field is located to the east of the Great Pyramid of Giza and contains cemetery G 7000.
 This cemetery was a burial place for some of the family members of Khufu.
 The cemetery also includes mastabas from tenants and priests of the pyramids dated to the 5th and 6th Dynasty.

 The East Field consists of the three Queen's pyramids and a number of mastabas labeled Cemetery G 7000.
-Reisner constructed a timeline for the construction of the East Field.
-The first two Queen's Pyramids, G 1a and G 1b, were likely started in year 15-17 of King Khufu.
-Usually Queen's pyramids were constructed to the south of the king's pyramid, but in this instance a quarry was located to the south and the construction of the smaller pyramids was relocated to the east of the main pyramid complex.
+George Andrew Reisner constructed a timeline for the construction of the East Field.
+The first two Queen's Pyramids, G 1a and G 1b, were likely started in year 15–17 of Khufu's reign.
+Queen's pyramids were usually constructed to the south of the king's pyramid, but in this instance a quarry was located to the south and the construction of the smaller pyramids was relocated to the east of the main pyramid complex.

 The earliest part of the cemetery consisted of 12 mastabas which were built as double mastabas.
 They were laid out in three rows of four tombs: